 If my student is signed up for lunch, what if he is scheduled for a field trip?

 With 48 hours’ notice, Patricia’s Lunchbox will provide students with sack lunches.
-The student’s teachers are responsible for notifying the cafeteria in advance.
+The student’s teachers are responsible for notifying the kitchen in advance.

 How do you decide on your menus?